top of page

 HBO has made a documentary of the book, and it's currently on Netflix.

-Teacher Michael Frank says "When I was ten, I would put on my Mother's leather evening gloves - they came all the way up to my elbows.
-I would sing "Diamonds are a girl's best friend" into the mirror.
-One day my Mother walked in and caught me mid-song - I tried to cover, screaming out, "To the Bat Cave, Robin!".
-Writer Kate Neilsen had her mother take her back several times to see The Sound Of Music ~ her mother thought she wanted to be a Nun, not be Christopher Plummer so she could be with a Nun!
+Teacher Michael Frank says, "When I was ten, I would put on my mother's leather evening gloves—they came all the way up to my elbows.
+I would sing 'Diamonds Are a Girl's Best Friend' into the mirror.
+One day, my mother walked in and caught me mid-song—I tried to cover, screaming out, 'To the Bat Cave, Robin!'"
+Writer Kate Neilsen had her mother take her back several times to see The Sound of Music; her mother thought she wanted to be a nun, not be Christopher Plummer so she could be with a nun!
 The stories are varied and entertaining.
-It's nice to hear upbeat coming out stories, a positive trend.
+It's nice to hear upbeat coming-out stories, a positive trend.

-I mentioned this book to a friend of mine, as it reminded me of her.
-She's not gay, and doesn't have gay kids, but this appeals to people who have a childlike light and enthusiasm.
+This will appeal to people who have a childlike light and enthusiasm.
 We should all encourage creativity and discovery in kids, knowing it's fun, fine, and natural to explore.
 Anything that encourages kids (and people) to offer their true selves should be encouraged.

-I highly recommend When I Knew for a good laugh, and a reminder of the unrestrained kid in all of us.
+I highly recommend When I Knew for a good laugh and a reminder of the unrestrained kid in all of us.

 "To the Bat Cave, Robin!"